Breaking: What Oyo Gov Makinde, Tinubu Reportedly Discussed Behind Closed Doors in Aso Rock Exposed

 • Former Ekiti State Governor Ayodele Fayose alleged that President Bola Ahmed Tinubu drew a clear line between official governance matters and private political negotiations

-• He claimed the President told Oyo State Governor Seyi Makinde not to expect support ahead of the 2027 election and to remain within the Peoples Democratic Party
+• He claimed that the President told Oyo State Governor Seyi Makinde to remain within the Peoples Democratic Party and not to expect support ahead of the 2027 election

-• Fayose said President Tinubu reaffirmed his support for the Minister of the Federal Capital Territory, Nyesom Wike, and distanced himself from any dispute between Wike and Makinde
+• Fayose said President Tinubu reaffirmed his support for the FCT Minister, Nyesom Wike, and distanced himself from any dispute between Wike and Makinde

-Former Ekiti State Governor, Mr Ayodele Fayose, has alleged details of what transpired during a closed-door meeting between President Bola Ahmed Tinubu and Oyo state Governor, Mr Seyi Makinde, at the Presidential Villa, Abuja.
+Former Ekiti State Governor, Ayodele Fayose, has alleged details of what transpired during a closed-door meeting between President Bola Ahmed Tinubu and Oyo State Governor, Seyi Makinde, at the Presidential Villa, Abuja.

 Read also